Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Protein Powder

 Vegans are best off taking a blend of rice and pea protein to support recovery after workouts.
-Another option is hemp protein, which would give you a good amino acid profile.
+Another option is hemp protein, which would give you a good amino acid profile, according to a study published in the journal Plants [3].

 Pre-Workout